tagai-dao/tagai-contract/README.md

-# Protocol Documentation
+# TagAI Protocol Documentation

 ## 1. Protocol Overview

-This protocol establishes a multi-layered ecosystem designed to capture and monetize individual reputation (IP) through a combination of bonding curves, fair launch mechanisms, and gamified incentives.
+TagAI establishes a multi-layered ecosystem designed to capture and monetize individual reputation (IP) through a combination of bonding curves, fair launch mechanisms, and gamified incentives.

 The system is built on first principles of value creation and liquidity:
 1.  **Value Layer (`IPShare.sol`)**: Tokenizes the reputation of a subject (creator/KOL) using a high-volatility curve.